Best Fall Festivals in Austin

 Why you should go: Not just a book festival, this event offers two days of live music, children’s activities, and cooking demonstrations.
 Also, a perfect time to find a great book to read outside with the cooler, fall temperatures in full swing.

 Austin Beer Week is a collection of craft beer-related events spanning over a week with a sole purpose of celebrating and promoting craft breweries throughout central Texas.
+They are taking a hiatus this year but will be returning in 2018.

 Why you should go: It may seem like every week in Austin is beer week, but this is one craft beer event you won’t want to miss.
 If you love beer, check out our craft breweries in Austin guide.